-That said, the trend in the UKCS in recent years is adoption of an electronic solution.
+That said, the trend in the UKCS in recent years is the adoption of an electronic solution.
 The majority of North Sea operators – somewhere around 90% – currently use an electronic Control of Work system.
-However a number of support operations, such as vessels, commissioning and construction continue to use paper-based systems.
+However some support operations, such as vessels, commissioning and construction continue to use paper-based systems.

 So, who are remaining percentage of operators still using paper-based Control of Work systems and what is stopping them from making the switch?

 There is no hard and fast data on this but, anecdotally, the cost implications can be a significant barrier.
 It’s not as simple as buying a new system, as the cost of retraining the workforce, implementation and the potential hardware and infrastructure costs need to be factored in.
 The project will also invariably be competing with other budget priorities, and investment in a new system may not necessarily be a priority if the current operating system is deemed to be sufficient.

 The financial argument is a relevant one, but those who use that as a reason not to give in to change should also take time to look at the bigger picture.
 The initial investment can be considerable, but what about the return on that investment?
 It’s known that those who use electronic Control of Work systems obtain cost efficiencies because they spend less time involved in ‘non-value add’ activities, for example copying a permit from a previous example by hand, and more time on ‘value-add’ activities, such as reviewing a risk assessment.

 We’ll even give you 10% off your first order on our online shop!